Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 - As you can see from the SQL we loaded into our worksheet, a worksheet can have more than one command in it.
 SQL commands are delimited by semicolons.
 In order to run a single command, click anywhere on the line / command you would like to execture, then click the "Run" or "Play" button.

-- In this lab, never check the "All Queries" box at the top of the worksheet.
+- <strong>In this lab, never check the "All Queries" box at the top of the worksheet</strong>.
 We want to run SQL queries one at a time, in a specific order.

 2. <strong> USE ROLE ACCOUNTADMIN; </strong> This will set the context of the worksheet to use the role of ACCOUNTADMIN when we run the commands.
 This role holds the highest level of permission in a given Snowflake account, and can create new object, grant permissions to other roles, and more.